Thomas Nugent, 1st Baron Nugent of Riverston: Professional life

 In March 1686 he was made a judge of the Court of King's Bench (Ireland).
 In May he was admitted to the Privy Council of Ireland, and in October 1687 became Lord Chief Justice.
-His court was occupied in reversing outlawries of Catholics.
+His court was occupied with reversing outlawries of Catholics.
 One of his first acts was to present the Lord-Lieutenant with a list of new sheriffs: Clarendon regarded most of them as being clearly unfit for any public office, even those who were Protestants.
 An act of Henry VII, forbidding the keeping of guns without license of government, was revived and interpreted so as to deprive Protestants of their arms.
 Nugent said it was treason to possess weapons, though a fine of £20 was the highest penalty prescribed by the act.
 Clarendon records some instances of judicial partiality in Nugent, but he showed humanity in Ashton's case.
 He was often criticized for his undignified manner on the Bench, and was inclined to squabble with colleagues, notably Sir John Lyndon, over who had precedence.